coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 **Skill Points at Each Additional Level:** 4 + Int modifier

-**Spells:** The epic arcane trickster's caster level increases by 1 per level gained above 10th.
+**Spells:** The epic arcane trickster’s caster level increases by 1 per level gained above 10th.
 The epic arcane trickster continues to gain new spells per day (and spells known, if applicable) at each new level, up to the maximum spells per day and spells known of the arcane spellcasting class to which the arcane trickster belonged before adding the prestige class.

-**Sneak Attack:** The epic arcane trickster's sneak attack damage increases by +1d6 every 2 levels above 10th.
+**Sneak Attack:** The epic arcane trickster’s sneak attack damage increases by +1d6 every 2 levels above 10th.

 **Impromptu Sneak Attack:** The arcane trickster may use this ability